M4I-nanoscopy/mtf-nps-dqe/README.md

 Making these scripts into a package was mostly an afterthought.
 Some things need still to be fixed as a result.

 * Refactor measureMTF and measureNPS to truly run from main()
-* We're creating too many packages, refactor to one package with several modules
 * Include entry point for scripts
 * Better script names for plotting